Shabanpk/NodeSensorAPI/README.md

     }
 }

-2. Then you can get token and get request the against token pass in authorization section http://localhost:3001/user/all
+2. Then you can get token and get request the against the token pass in the authorization section http://localhost:3001/user/all
 Expected Output
 {